Wyatt002/Camp-Scout/docs/apis.md

 }
 ```

-- Response: Based on query, view of all related faclities will be displayed with minimal details and contact information.
+- Response: Based on query, view of all related facilities will be displayed with minimal details and contact information.
 - Response shape (JSON):

 ```json